mark-watson/hy-lisp-python-book/manuscript/linkeddata.md

                            <http://www.ontoweb.org/ontology/1#booktitle>
                            ?v }

 This query should return the result "Sun ONE Services - J2EE".
-If you wanted to query for all URI resources that are books with the liter value of their titles, then you can use:
+If you wanted to query for all URI resources that are books with the literal value of their titles, then you can use:

         "select ?s ?v where { ?s
                               <http://www.ontoweb.org/ontology/1#booktitle>